mahkoh/manex/README.md

 manex
 =====

-manex is a harmless tool to create and view example manpages.
+manex is a harmless tool to create and view example man-pages.

 Usage
 -----